 A certificate of registration as a real estate and business sales representative shall not be granted otherwise than to an individual natural person.

-43. Application for registration
+43. Applications for registration

 (1) An application for a certificate of registration shall be made in writing and in a manner and form determined by the Commissioner in respect of such an application and shall contain such information as is required by the Commissioner in respect of such an application.